Skip to content

 3 Credits

-Tuition is a flat fee of $750 per credit.
-There are no additional course or program fees, with the exception of textbooks which are purchased separately.
+Tuition is $750 per credit.
+There are no additional course or program fees, with the exception of textbooks which are purchased separately and are not included in tuition.

 • You’ll pay the same tuition whether you live in Wisconsin or out of state.